 For every story written with a negative or critical perspective, there must be at least two stories with a positive or constructive perspective, despite the appeal or popularity of such stories.
 In the short-term, the news cycle or other circumstances can throw this ratio off.
 But over the long term, the imbalance towards the positive must be maintained.

 It’s all about the music.
 Be responsible with the public platform Saving Country Music has created, and never use it for self-promotion of you, or any of its other principals, including for personal music, creative, or business endeavors aside from specific ones related to the site, or the personal endeavors of friends or other close associates.
 Topics and coverage should be based on the quality of the content, not the personal relationships that may or may not exist with the artists or entities or subjects to be covered, or the personal feelings one may have about an artist or subject or entity.

 Never Discuss Politics or Religion Unless Necessary to the Music

 As inherently polarizing subjects that are regularly the flash points in the greater culture war, political and religious subjects should be avoided unless they are specifically germane to a musical or cultural subject.
 Entering into or creating political or religious discussions can immediately alienate half of a given set of readers, listeners, or fans.
 If politics or religion must be discussed, they should be approached as general as possible, without giving specific viewpoints, but how those viewpoints affect the music or cultural subject, and with respect paid to both sides of the discussion.
-Specific political or religious beliefs (democrat or republican, Christian or atheist) should never be elucidated or asserted by you or other principals of the site within the site’s context.
+Specific political or religious beliefs (democrat or republican, Christian or atheist) should never be elucidated or asserted by Saving Country Music or other principals of Saving Country Music within the website’s context.